Analysis | Winners and losers from 2020 state battles

 On the other end of the political spectrum, Alabama, Colorado and Florida changed their constitutions from saying “every” citizen can vote to “only” a citizen can vote.
 That’s a big trend for such a symbolic change, said Amanda Zoch with the National Conference of State Legislatures, which tracks ballot measures.

 That could signal some states’ willingness to tighten voter security, even as a widespread search by Republicans after President Trump’s loss failed to come up with evidence of voter fraud that changed results.
-There also wasn’t success for electoral reform measures across the board, as we’ll get to below.
+There also wasn’t success for measures regarding changes to electoral systems across the board, as we’ll get to below.

 Marijuana